TritonDataCenter/rfd/rfd/0026/README.md

 ##### Naming constraints

+###### Uniqueness

 Volume names need to be __unique per account__.
 As indicated in the "Shared storage implementation" section, several volumes might be on the same zone at some point.

+###### Renaming

+Renaming a volume is not allowed for volumes that are referenced by active Docker containers.
+The rationale is that docker volumes are identified by their name for a given owner.
+Allowing to rename volumes referenced (mounted) by active Docker containers would thus mean to either:

+1. Store the reference from Docker containers to volumes as a uuid.
+A Docker container `foo` mounting a volume `bar` would still be able to mount it if that volume's name changed to `baz`, even though that volume might be used for a completely different purpose.
+Think of `bar` and `baz` as `db-primary` and `db-secondary` for a real-world use case.

+2. Break volume references.

 ##### Type-specific properties